 The Juno Beach Centre is highlighting the countries who contributed to the liberation of Europe from the yoke of nazism in the form of a temporary exhibit entitled “Together!”.
 This exhibit underlines their roles, contributions, and their links to Canadians on land, sea, and in the air.

-It also incorporates the reflections of the Juno Beach Centre’s visitors who shared their thoughts on what it means to see their national flag snapping in the wind on Juno Beach and how they remember their country’s contributions to the Allied victory in Europe.
+This exhibit also illustrates visitors’ perspectives on the sight of their national flag flying in the wind on Juno Beach; an occasion for them to share their thoughts about how they remember and commemorate their country’s contribution to the Allied victory in Europe.